-checklist - list of file systems processed by fsck and ncheck checklist resides in directory /etc and contains a list of, at most, 15 special file names.
+The checklist file format resides in directory /etc and contains a list of, at most, 15 special file names.
 Each special file name is contained on a separate line and corresponds to a file system.
 Each file system will then be automatically processed by the fsck(1M) command.